-Switzerland however, is NOT part of the EU, and Switzerland applies a very different set of privacy laws.
+Switzerland also has a long history of privacy and security, dating back over a century, and its laws are much more protective of individual privacy rights.
 In the US and EU, gag orders can be issued to prevent an individual from knowing they are being investigated or under surveillance.
-While these type of orders also exist in Switzerland, the prosecutors have an obligation to notify the target of surveillance as soon as possible, and the target has an opportunity to appeal in court.
-There are no such things as National Security Letters and all surveillance requests MUST go through the courts (this is not the case in Germany).
-Furthermore, while Switzerland is party to international assistance treaties, such requests for information must hold up under Swiss law which has much stricter privacy provisions.
+While these type of orders also exist in Switzerland, the prosecutors have an obligation to notify the target of surveillance, and the target has an opportunity to appeal in court.
+There are no such things as National Security Letters, and all surveillance requests must go through the courts.
+Furthermore, while Switzerland is party to international assistance treaties, such requests for information must hold up under Swiss law, which has much stricter privacy provisions.

-Nearly every country in the world has laws governing lawful interception of electronic communications.
-In Switzerland, these regulations are set out in the Swiss Federal Act on the Surveillance of Postal and Telecommunications Traffic (SPTT) last revised in 2012.
-In the SPTT, the obligation to provide the technical means for lawful interception is imposed only on Internet access providers, so ProtonMail, as a mere Internet application provider, is completely exempt from the SPTT’s scope of application.
-This means that under Swiss law, ProtonMail cannot be compelled to backdoor our secure email system.
-As a Swiss company, ProtonMail also cannot be compelled to engage in bulk surveillance on behalf of US intelligence agencies.
+Nearly every country in the world has laws governing lawful interception of electronic communications for law enforcement purposes.
+In Switzerland, these regulations are set out in the Swiss Federal Act on the Surveillance of Postal and Telecommunications Traffic (SPTT), which was last revised on March 18, 2018.
+While parts of the SPTT are still in dispute and subject to various legal challenges within Switzerland (including a challenge from ProtonMail), the present interpretation does not subject ProtonMail to any mandatory data retention directives; nor does it enforce upon us a full obligation to identify ProtonMail users.
+Moreover, as a Swiss company, ProtonMail also cannot be compelled to engage in bulk surveillance on behalf of US or Swiss intelligence agencies.

-We believe that comprehensive security can only be achieved through a combination of technology and legal protections and Switzerland provides the optimal combination of both.
-By coupling Switzerland advanced IT infrastructure with its unique legal environment, ProtonMail can deliver a service that is both reliable and secure.
+We believe comprehensive security can only be achieved through a combination of technology and legal protections, and Switzerland provides the optimal combination of both.
+Because of Switzerland’s advanced IT infrastructure and its unique legal environment, ProtonMail can deliver a service that is both reliable and secure.